cloakedninjas/secret-santa/README.md

 Configure the email server to send out emails to the participants.
 Can be either an SMTP server or Mailgun (https://mailgun.com)

-If you use Mailgun, only `api-key` is required:
+If you use Mailgun, `api-key` and `domain` are required:

     "email-server": {
       "type": "mailgun",
-      "api-key": "key-xyz123",
+      "api-key": "key-abc123def456",
+      "domain": "sandboxabc123def456.mailgun.org",
       "from-address": "santa@example.com"
     }